kodasoftware/api/README.md

   application.end();
 }

-// Or you can export as a serverless handler instead with the below - simple!
+// Or you can export as a serverless handler instead with one of the below examples - simple!
+// AWS - Lambda
-// export const handler = application.serverless();
+// export const handler = application.serverless({ provider: 'aws' });

+// Azure - Function
+// export const nameOfFunction = application.serverless({ provider: 'azure' });

+// Google Cloud - Cloud Function
+// application.serverless({ provider: 'gcloud' });

 ```